SpaceX announces Starlink for RVs, with no wait for dishes | Digital Trends

 “At this time, there is no waitlist — all orders will be shipped shortly after the order is placed,” SpaceX says on its website.

 With an influx of orders expected, SpaceX can’t promise fast delivery for long.
-Indeed, the company adds, “Supply is subject to network and equipment availability.”
+The company adds, “Supply is subject to network and equipment availability.”

 SpaceX says the new RV service will be ideal for those who want to take internet connectivity with them when they hit the road.
-RV adventures, weekend camping trips, and stays at second homes are cited as typical cases where the new service would come in useful.
+RV adventures, weekend camping trips, and stays at second homes are cited as typical cases where the new service would be useful.

 Starlink for RVs can be used anywhere Starlink provides service and is ideal for camping and other activities in rural or remote locations where internet access has been unreliable or completely unavailable → https://t.co/tWDPs3JDWK pic.twitter.com/qQrno7nyFs